 Why is SQL Server Monitoring important?
-For me as a DBA, there are couple of reasons:
+For me as a DBA, there are several reasons:

 - Some servers are simply important.
 I just can’t have anything happen to them and not know.
 Why?
-For starters, I don’t want look like an idiot when someone asks me what is going with the server.
-I want to be the first person to find out (not the other way around).
+For starters, I don’t want to look like an idiot when someone asks me what is going on with the server.
+I want to be the first person to find out, not the other way around.
 And I strive to be good DBA.